Publish or Perish in the news

 The development of the Publish or Perish software is a volunteering effort that has been ongoing since 2006.
 Download and use of Publish or Perish is and will remain free (gratis), but your support toward the costs of hosting, bandwidth, and software development are appreciated.
 Your support helps further development of Publish or Perish for new data sources and additional features.

-- From publication to impact (slides) - 30 minute presentation (courtesy of Middlesex University, September 2014)
+- From publication to impact (slides) - 30 minute video (courtesy of Middlesex University, September 2014)

 Publish or Perish has received very frequent news coverage.
 A section of recent publications: